-his single mother and younger brother.
-It was around this time that he began writing, and indeed, his first poems were
+birthday in 1972 to help support his single mother and younger brother.
+Around this time he began writing poetry, and indeed, his first poems were

 In 2015, whilst “reluctantly” approaching his 60s, Mal’s first novel, The

 Asylum Soul was published.
 The book tells the harrowing tale of a young man erroneously incarcerated in a Surrey lunatic asylum in 1929.
 The story has proved very popular and has gone on to receive many five-star ratings on Amazon, Goodreads

 A second book, the "clever" paranormal drama, Fly Back and

 Purify appeared in 2017 whilst his third, the "explosive" conspiracy thriller, An Invisible

 Nemesis primarily set in Gozo, Malta was published in 2019.
 Both titles have been very successful in their own right.

 Amid much acclaim, his latest novel, Jude & Bliss, was published in November 2020 and marked a return to historical fiction for Mal.
 The book has already attracted huge interest